abhi3700/semantic-hashing-demo/tests/README.md

 #### text-9

 - <u>`{bucketing: small, query: small}`</u>:
-  - [run-1-{40-4}](./40_4_3c.txt): Here, search query prefers to fall into the bucket that doesn't have 10th review as the hamming distance is 0 for that bucket key.
-Hence, not able to catch the similar content.
+  - [run-1-{40-4}](./40_4_3c.txt): As **one of the hamming distance values is zero**, the query text falls into a bucket, but that doesn't have "text-9", instead "[1, 6, 7, 13, 22, 23, 24, 26, 33, 34]".
+Max. hamming distance is 3.
   - [run-2-{20-8}](./20_8_3c4.txt).
-As expected, it ideally doesn't go into any bucket as none of the hamming distance values is zero.
-Hence, we have caught the similar content.
+As **none of the hamming distance is zero**, the query text is deliberately put into the closest bucket, but that doesn't have "text-9", instead "[1, 13]".
+Max. hamming distance is 5.
+Hence, we have caught the similar content bcoz as no HD value is zero.
+Max. hamming distance is 7.

 <!-- - <u>`{bucketing: large, query: large}`</u>: [run-2](./40_4_3c2.txt) ❌.
 The hashes differs by 1 bit.